capriconz0109-dev/sql-acquisition-funnel-analysis/assets/README.md

-This folder stores screenshots used in the case study.
+This folder is reserved for screenshots used in the case study